-Phase one of the Neonatal Intensive Care Unit is now complete
+Phase one of the Adult Intensive Care Unit is now complete

-The first phase of a significant expansion and redevelopment of the Neonatal Intensive Care Unit (NICU) at Chelsea and Westminster Hospital is now complete.
+The second phase of a significant expansion and redevelopment of the Neonatal Intensive Care Unit (NICU) at Chelsea and Westminster Hospital is now complete.
 Babies are now being treated in the state-of-the-art Intensive Care Unit which features the latest technology and equipment, bespoke furnishing, specialist lighting and a 40% increase in space.
-The final expansion – due to be complete early 2021 – will mean the hospital can provide life-saving care to 1,000 babies each year.
+The second phase, completed in November 2020, hosts 12 new cots across 2 rooms, forming a new High Dependency Unit (HDU).
+The final expansion – due to be completed in early 2021 – will mean the hospital can provide life-saving care to 1,000 babies each year.

 This new unit was part-funded by generous charitable support from the Khoo Teck Puat UK Foundation and the Reuben Foundation to our Critical Care Campaign.
 The £12.5 million Campaign was launched to completely transform the adult and neonatal intensive care units at Chelsea and Westminster Hospital.
 Together with the Trust, we are creating world-class intensive care units that optimise the healing environment for patients and families.